Henry VI of England: Imprisonment and death

-Henry was imprisoned in the Tower of London again and, when the royal party arrived in London, he was reported dead.
+Henry was imprisoned in the Tower of London again and when the royal party arrived in London, he was reported dead.
 Official chronicles and documents state that the deposed king died on the night of 21 May 1471.
 In all likelihood, his opponents had kept him alive up to that point, rather than leave the Lancastrians with a far more formidable leader in Henry's son, Edward.
 However, once the last of the most prominent Lancastrian supporters had been either killed or exiled, it became clear that Henry VI would be a burden on Edward IV's reign.
 The common fear was the possibility of another noble using the mentally unstable king to further their own agenda.

 According to the Historie of the arrivall of Edward IV, an official chronicle favourable to Edward IV, Henry died of melancholia, but it is widely suspected, however, that Edward IV, who was re-crowned the morning following Henry's death, had ordered his murder.

 Sir Thomas More's History of Richard III explicitly states that Richard, who was then the Duke of Gloucester, killed Henry.
 More might have derived his opinion from Philippe de Commines' Mémoires.
-Another contemporary source, Wakefield's Chronicle, gives the date of Henry's death as 23 May 1471, on which date Richard, then only eighteen, is known to have been away from London.

 Modern tradition places his death in Wakefield Tower, part of the Tower of London, but that is not supported by evidence, and is unlikely, since the tower was used for record storage at the time.
 Henry's actual place of death is unknown, though he was imprisoned within the Tower of London.

 King Henry VI was originally buried in Chertsey Abbey in Surrey, but in 1484 Richard III had his body moved to St George's Chapel, Windsor Castle.
-When the body was exhumed in 1910, it was found to be 5 ft 9 in tall.
-Light hair was found to be covered in blood, with damage to the skull, strongly suggesting that the king had indeed died by violence.
+When the body was exhumed in 1910, it was found to be 5 ft 9 in tall with a damaged, abnormally thin skull and the fore-leg bone of a pig substituting his missing right arm.
+It was initially thought the damage to the skull indicated a violent death, however due to the difficult nature in identifying cause of death from bones alone, as well as the previous redisposition of his body, such evidence is inconclusive.

 Legacy

+Overall, Henry VI is largely seen as a weak, inept king, whose inability to rule effectively led to the Wars of the Roses.
+He favoured diplomacy, rather than all-out war in the Hundred Years' War, in stark contrast to his father, Henry V, who led the victory at Agincourt.
+This allowed Henry to be heavily influenced by many nobles, such as William de la Pole, who oversaw significant English losses in France, such as the Siege of Orléans.
+On the other hand, many historians see Henry as a pious, generous king, who was victim of an unstable crown, caused by the deposition of Richard II.
+John Blacman, personal chaplain of Henry, described the king as a man without "any crook or uncouth."